MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-support-signin.md

 -   **Xiaomi with Android 11**

-Defender App asks for Battery Optimization / Permanent Protection permission on the devices as part of app onboarding, and by clicking on "Allow" it brings back an error that the permission couldn't be set.
-It only affects the last permission called "Permanent Protection".
+Defender App asks for Battery Optimization/Permanent Protection permission on devices as part of app onboarding, and selecting **Allow** returns an error that the permission couldn't be set.
+It only affects the last permission called "Permanent Protection."

 **Cause:**
 Xiomi changed the battery optimization permissions in Android 11.
 Defender is not allowed to configure this setting to ignore battery optimizations.